Overview

 - Each video targets specific grade bands ranging from 4th-10th grade

-- Each video introduces a scientist, background information on a research topic, and kicks off a student-led research project
+- Each video introduces a scientist, background information on a research topic, and was used to kick off a student-led research project in a field learning setting

-- Students worked in small, student-led research teams and shared findings with the larger group each evening
+- Students worked in small, student-led research teams during full research days and shared findings with the larger group each evening

 - Future plans include creating a summer research series and more data-driven investigations